Carlos Doughty interview: MarTech Alliance founder

 Carlos Doughty is CEO and founder of MarTech Alliance.
-Here he answers are questions about the future of marketing as part of a series presented in association with Lead Monitor, New Statesman Media Group’s marketing solution.
+Here he answers our questions about the future of marketing as part of a series presented in association with Lead Monitor, New Statesman Media Group’s marketing solution.

 What’s been your proudest achievement in your career?